Getting Started with 3D Printing

 No Updates on Shipping, Delayed, Or Lost in Transit

-If your order has been shipped and you have tracking information, yet you either have not gotten an update in a while, or it shows it is lost in transit or returning to us, please start a chat with the shipping company on the tracking page.
+If your order has been shipped and you have tracking information, but you haven't received an update in a while, or it shows that the package is lost in transit or being returned to us, please initiate a chat with the shipping company on the tracking page.
+There should be a small note at the bottom right of your tracking page that allows you to communicate with them.
+They should help determine if your order was lost, and we can proceed with a refund if necessary.

 My Order Says "Delivered", But Was Not Received.